Harsha-Reddy21/Quick_ECommerce/README.md

 # Quick Commerce Medicine Delivery API

 A FastAPI-based backend for a quick commerce medicine delivery platform with user authentication, medicine catalog management, prescription handling, and rapid delivery functionality.
+The application uses Supabase for data storage and authentication.

 ## Features

-- User authentication and medical profiles
+- User authentication and medical profiles using Supabase Auth
 - Medicine catalog with search, filtering, and categorization
 - Prescription upload, verification, and management
 - Shopping cart with prescription validation